Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Results

+Table~\ref{tab:exp_3_coco_compositional} shows evaluation results for ViT-Adapter~\cite{chen2022vitadapter} models trained directly on overlapping COCO compositional semantics using different embedding spaces and annotation sampling strategies as described in Sec.~\ref{sec:exp_3_visual_appearance}.
+Learning from a weighted sampling (WS) annotation distribution results in a uniform exposure of semantics from all levels and the best overall performance despite rarity of higher-level semantics.
+The performance gap between the best ViT-Adapter model in Table~\ref{tab:exp_3_conventional_models} and Table~\ref{tab:exp_3_conventional_models} on overlapping conventional semantics is only 2.63 mIoU.
+The small gap indicate that learning $z^*$ from existing single non-overlapping annotations is an effective approach.
+See Figure~\ref{fig:font_fig}~and~\ref{fig:exp_3_viz} for overlapping semantic inference visualizations.

-Figure~\ref{fig:exp_3_comp_sem_sim} visualizes the mean similarity distribution between learned $z^*$ and optimal $z^*_{opt}$ embeddings.
-Learned $z^*$ embeddings have a similarity or alignment gap with the original VL embedding spaces~\cite{wang2020hypersphere, wang2021understanding_cl}.
-However, the strong results in Table~\ref{tab:exp_3_coco_compositional} proves that learned $z^*$ have adequate relative similarity with $z^*_{opt}$ for sufficient similarity segmentation in practice, at least for small semantic sets $\mathcal{Z}$.
-For larger $\mathcal{Z}$, the low alignment will likely reduce performance due to unintended similarity with unrelated semantics~\cite{wang2020hypersphere}.
+In Figure~\ref{fig:exp_3_comp_sem_sim} we visualize the mean similarity distribution between learned $z^*$ and optimal $z^*_{opt}$ embeddings by Theorem~\ref{theorem:discoverability}.
+Learned $z^*$ are far from optimal $z^*_{opt}$ for both CLIP and SBERT embedding models, similarly to how learned VL embeddings have a similarity or alignment gap with the encoded text annotations~\cite{wang2020hypersphere, wang2021understanding_cl}.
+However, the results in Table~\ref{tab:exp_3_conventional_models}-\ref{tab:exp_3_coco_compositional} proves that learned $z^*$ have adequate similarity with $z^*_{opt}$ for sufficient similarity segmentation of small semantic sets $\mathcal{Z}$.
+Increasing alignment between learned $z^*$ and $z^*_{opt}$ will enable $z^*$ to represent larger $\mathcal{Z}$ and approach the theoretical capacity of the text embedding space investigated in Sec~\ref{sec:results_1_random_semantics}-\ref{sec:results_2_results_object_descriptions}).